 BAHA stands for Bone Anchoring Hearing Aid.
 It is a surgically implantable system for treatment of hearing loss.

 A Baha implant enhances natural bone transmission as a pathway for sound to travel to the inner ear, bypassing the external auditory canal and middle ear.

 If the patient is not a candidate for an Atresia repair, a BAHA can easily be placed at the time of microtia reconstruction.
 A BAHA is placed using the same incision we use for the ear reconstruction; thus, no new incisions are made.
 Moreover, we use the latest form of BAHA, it is a BAHA 5, which works with a magnet and has no external screw coming out the scalp.

 The advantages having a BAHA placed at the same time as the reconstruction include:

-Dr. Reinisch and Dr. Tahiri specialize in microtia surgery for children.
-Patients from all over the USA and the visit their Beverly Hills office to discuss microtia and surgical treatment.
+Dr. Tahiri specializes in microtia surgery for children.
+Patients from all over the USA and beyond visit his Beverly Hills office to discuss microtia and surgical treatment.